Beware of stale oils

 A note on whole / ground flaxseeds:

-- Using whole or ground flaxseeds can be a healthy addition to the OMS program for the protein, fibre and other nutrients the seeds contain.
+- Using whole or ground flaxseeds can be a healthy addition to the Overcoming MS program for the protein, fibre and other nutrients the seeds contain.
 However, in order to extract their oils, flaxseeds must be ground, otherwise they simply pass through your body intact.

 - Once ground, the concentration of oil present will still be too low to meet the high required daily beneficial amount of flaxseed oil as recommended by the findings of the HOLISM study.